MariusBrockhoff/GrapheneMEASpikeSortImaging/README.md

+## Content
-# Graphene microelectrode arrays, four-dimensional structured illumination microscopy, and a machine learning-based spike sorting algorithm permit the analysis of ultrastructural neuronal changes in a model of Niemann-Pick disease type C
+Codes and examples to publication "Graphene microelectrode arrays, four-dimensional structured illumination microscopy, and a machine learning-based spike sorting algorithm permit the analysis of ultrastructural neuronal changes in a model of Niemann-Pick disease type C"

 ## Prerequisites
 You will need the following to run our code: